byrnereese/github-action-mkdocs-link-check/README.md

-# GitHub Action - Markdown link check 🔗✔️
+# GitHub Action - Mkdocs (and markdown) link check 🔗✔️

 This GitHub action checks all Markdown files in your repository for broken links.
 It has been especially designed for mkdocs, but can also work for any markdown-based website.